 ALQ is opposed to the use of greyhounds in racing because of significant animal welfare issues.
 Greyhounds are bred specifically to race and the industry is profit-driven so this places potential financial gains over the welfare of the animals.
 Greyhounds often suffer injury, pain and distress as a result of racing and the absence of independent oversight of the industry further intensifies our concerns.
 ALQ also has concerns regarding gambling and the associated financial and family burdens.
 We also believe that this industry should not be subsidised by the Government nor supported by business and we are strongly opposed to the construction and expansion of racing tracks.
 ALQ supports a ban on greyhound racing in Australia.

 - Animal Liberation Qld, alongside Animals Australia, uncovered widespread "live baiting" within the Australian greyhound racing industry.
 The footage was aired on Four Corners on 16 February 2015.

-- On 19th February 2015 we launched greyhoundcruelty.com web site with partner group Animals Australia to further expose "live baiting" and pressure sponsors and government to take action.
+- On 19th February 2015 we launched greyhoundcruelty.com web site with Animals Australia to further expose "live baiting" and pressure sponsors and government to take action.

 - We have produced a greyhound brochure to educate the public.
 Download brochure (PDF - 461 kb).

-- We created this community service announcement to educate people about the racing industry
+- We created a community service announcement in 2014 to educate people about the racing industry.

 - We continue to investigate and expose the cruelty and waste of life associated with this industry.